By Emma Marshall

 Day 2 of your Sao Miguel itinerary: Head out to the west of the island

 Day 2 on Sao Miguel island provides a chance to experience some of the wonderful volcanic landscape that the Azores is so famous for.
+We drove, but you may prefer to book an organised tour for this.

 The Caldeira das Setes Cicades